We may earn income from links in this post. Please read this Disclosure for details.

 After all, a visit to Italy isn’t complete without sampling Tuscan cheese, sipping Chianti, munching on cantucci (also known as biscotti) and exploring delicious regional dishes.

 Is a food tour worth the money?
-Sipping rare wines, browsing markets and chatting with producers and shop owners during a food tour offers a tasty immersion into Florence’s culture, history and local life.
+Sipping unique wines, browsing markets and chatting with producers and shop owners during a food tour offers a tasty immersion into Florence’s culture, history and local life.

 It’s an experience you can’t create on your own.

+You’ll also get to sample the most famous dishes of Florence.
 Top must-try dishes to sample in Florence include bistecca alla Fiorentina, panzanella (the renowned summer salad with sun-ripened vegetables and chunks of bread) and lampredotto (cow stomach).

-Even if you’re only in Florence for one day, it’s possible to hop on a food tour (swap it for a sit-down lunch) and still have loads of time to explore the city’s main attractions.
+Even if you’re only in Florence for one day, it’s possible to hop on a food tour, sample the best Florentine regional specialities and street food (swap it for a sit-down lunch) and still have loads of time to explore the city’s main attractions.

-During the Other Side of Florence Food Tour, you’ll begin your food walking tour near the Carraia Bridge over the Arno River, exploring Oltrarno a bohemian neighbourhood with a rich artisanal heritage and contemporary, hip vibe that’s away from the tour bus crowds.
+During the Other Side of Florence Food Tour, you’ll begin your food walking tour near the Carraia Bridge over the Arno River, exploring Oltrarno a bohemian neighbourhood with a rich artisanal heritage and contemporary, hip vibe that’s away from the tour bus groups.

-This Florence food tour features food and wine tastings at eight different stops.
-You’ll get to sample Tuscan cheeses such as pecorino made with milk from local farms, using centuries-old techniques and processes handed down over the centuries.
+Sample Tuscan cheeses such as pecorino made with milk from local farms, using centuries-old techniques and processes handed down over the centuries.

 Other treats include finocchiona, a fennel-spiced salami and Italian cantucci (cookies).
 You’ll also enjoy a tutoured tasting Chianti, produced in the Chianti region of central Tuscany.